Black Peruvians: Slave trade

-In the 17th century some owners began the process of manumission of people of color.
-In some cases, slaves were allowed to buy their freedom, and a free Afro-Peruvian social class emerged.
-Slaves had to pay a high amount to buy their freedom; some were allowed to earn money on the side or, if leased out, keep a portion of their earnings.
-Others raised loans, and some were granted freedom by their master.
-Even when free, independent blacks were not considered equal to Spaniards.
+In the 17th century some people began the process of manumission of people of color.
+In some cases, enslaved people were allowed to buy their freedom, and a free Afro-Peruvian social class emerged.
+Enslaved people had to pay a high amount to buy their freedom; some were allowed to earn money on the side or, if leased out, keep a portion of their earnings.
+Others raised loans, and some were granted freedom by their enslaver.
+Even when free, independent Black people were not considered equal to Spaniards.
 Free people of color enjoyed equal privileges in certain aspects, for instance, there are records of free Africans buying and selling land as well.
-Freed blacks engaged in various entrepreneurial activities, of which trade was a significant factor.
+Freed Black people engaged in various entrepreneurial activities, of which trade was a significant factor.
 Some people of African descent became owners of shops.
 But, the status of a free citizen brought new challenges and conditions that a man of color had to face.
 A freed person of color needed to have a job, was required to pay the tribute, was called to serve in the militia to defend the state.
 All were under supervision of the Holy Office.

-The Crown raised revenues on the freed black population.
-A decree that compelled former slaves to hire themselves out to and reside with a Spaniard master was another way to limit freedom of emancipated blacks.
+The Crown raised revenues on the freed Black population.
+A decree that compelled former enslaved people to hire themselves out to and reside with a Spaniard enslaver was another way to limit freedom of emancipated Black people.
 While some did stay with Spanish in order to save money, the large majority successfully defied the rule and began building "joint communities" to support each other.
-A discrimination policy with big and long-term impact was the exclusion of blacks and mulattoes from education.
+A discrimination policy with big and long-term impact was the exclusion of Black people and mulattoes from education.
 Universities and schools largely run by the Church forbade the non-white population to enroll, under the justification that they were "unworthy of being educated".
 Wealthy, skilled, capable mulattoes however made their way through the political ladder and achieved occupation of minor official posts.

 In 1821, General José de San Martín outlawed the slave trade in Peru.

-In 1835, President Felipe Santiago Salaverry signed a decree again legalizing the deportation of slaves through the other Latin American countries.
-Thus, two years after his death, will be removed from the constitution the principle of "emancipating soil" according to which a slave entering Peru is, de facto, made free.
+In 1835, President Felipe Santiago Salaverry signed a decree again legalizing the deportation of enslaved people through the other Latin American countries.
+Thus, two years after his death, will be removed from the constitution the principle of "emancipating soil" according to which an enslaved person entering Peru is, de facto, made free.

 In 1854, President Ramón Castilla y Marquezado declared slavery abolished.

 Today, Afro-Peruvian communities celebrate the landmark decision of Castilla with a popular refrain: